suncoast-devs/handbook/assignments/cs-variables/index.md

     - Create a variable (use your best judgment for type) that stores the `numberOfCupsOfCoffee` that you drink every day.
     - Create a variable (use your best judgment for type) called `fullName` and set it equal to your full name.
-    - Create a variable (use your best judgment for type) call `today` and set it equal to today's date.
+    - Create a variable (use your best judgment for type) called `today` and set it equal to today's date.
     - Use `Console.WriteLine` and your variables, `numberOfCupsOfCoffee`, `fullName`, and `today`, to output all three on one line.

   - Practice Getting Input From the User